Tanver-Hasan/Tanver-Hasan.github.io/_posts/2020-01-25-developing-graphql-api-using-node-typescript-mongodb-atlas.md

 });
 ```

-It initialized graphql schema and expose the scema to be used in the server.ts file. mutation and subscription is commented out at this moment.
-We are going only implement graphql query first.
+It initialized graphql schema and expose the schema to be used in the `server.ts` file. mutation and subscription is commented out at this moment.
+We are going to only implement graphql query first.

-Graphql query is implemented in the RootQueryType.ts file.
+Graphql query is implemented in the `RootQueryType.ts` file.

 ```
 import { GraphQLList, GraphQLNonNull, GraphQLObjectType, GraphQLString } from "graphql";